 Street vending is typically self-regulated by informal but codified norms of space allocation.
 Vendors, in most cases, allocate/occupy spots based on the rule of first possession.
 Kettles (2006) argues self-regulation brings efficiency and reduces conflicts through the identification of “valuable” revenue-generating vending sites.
 For the administration, such self-regulation reduces the burden to identify and allocate vending spots.
 More importantly, formalising existing informal practices increases compliance, reducing the need for enforcement.

-In this article, we deal with a question central to urban planning: How should the Indian government, in light of Street Vendors Act 2014, formalise and allocate of rights to public spaces?
+In this article, we deal with a question central to urban planning: How should the Indian government, in light of the Street Vendors Act 2014, formalise and allocate rights to public spaces?

 Recap of Street Vendors Act 2014

 The Street Vendors Act 2014 seeks to formalize the existing space allocation to a great extent instead of allocating de novo.
 It attempts to formalize all existing vendors and prohibits declaring existing natural markets into no-vending zones.
 The Act necessitates the formation of a local governance body, called the Town Vending Committee (TVC), responsible for the regulation of vendors.
 The Committee is mandated to survey all vendors and issue Certificates of Vending (CoV) to all identified vendors.

 The central problem is ultimately determining a method to the madness around the use of public spaces such that the interests of all parties, especially vendors, are met.
 Put another way, this requires some process to determine and assign user rights to vendors.